 Across our operations we have established local committees to encourage meaningful engagement between us, community members and different levels of government.
 Through engagement with these committees, community development priorities have been identified and are centered on four key pillars:

 We strive to ensure that the positive economic impact of our operations are felt far beyond our employees.

-We support numerous agricultural based livelihood programs, like the Kwale Cotton Project, that are intended to be the engine room for sustainable community development, outlasting the life of the mine.WATCH: Livelihood programs
+We support numerous agricultural based livelihood improvement programs, like the Kwale Cotton Project, that are intended to be the engine room for sustainable community development, outlasting the life of the mine.WATCH: Livelihood Improvement

 We partner with communities, governments and NGO’s to improve access to health services.